 How to Make Ginger Tea: Keep It Simple or Jazz It Up

 Everyone’s tastes are different, and while some don’t mind the warm flavor of ginger tea on its own, many find that they need to add something to it to help sweeten it up.
+Maybe you want to try a few slices of lemon or a touch of honey.
 Keeping that in mind, we’ve compiles a short recipe for you to try!

 Ingredients Needed for Our DIY Ginger Tea Recipe

 When it comes to fresh ginger tea, there are only a handful of ingredients you’ll need.

 - Half a Teaspoon of Freshly Grated Ginger